alex-shpak/hugo-book/README.md

 disableKinds = ['taxonomy', 'taxonomyTerm']

 [params]
-  # (Optional, default 6) Set how many table of contents levels to be showed on page.
+  # (Optional, default true) Controls table of contents visibility on right side of pages.
-  # Use false to hide ToC, note that 0 will default to 6 (https://gohugo.io/functions/default/)
+  # Start and end levels can be controlled with markup.tableOfContents setting.
-  # You can also specify this parameter per page in front matter
+  # You can also specify this parameter per page in front matter.
-  BookToC = 3
+  BookToC = true

   # (Optional, default none) Set the path to a logo for the book.
 If the logo is
   # /static/logo.png then the path would be 'logo.png'